PatrykTopolski/questostoreapi/README.md

 # questostoreapi

-API for our previous project Questo store written in java Spring Boot framework, with basic security layer we used Swagger for frontend and deployed on heroku project can be seen here https://questo-store-api.herokuapp.com/swagger-ui.html#/ becouse this is educational project you can login to acces methods as "user, password" and "admin, password" (after 15 minuts of beeing unused aplication resets database and itself)
+REST API for our previous project - Questo Store - written in Spring Boot framework, with basic security layer.
+We used Swagger for frontend and deployed it on Heroku.
+Project can be seen here
+https://questo-store-api.herokuapp.com/swagger-ui.html#/
+API allows to send requests after login as one of two defined user types: user (login: "user", password: "password") or admin (login: "admin", password: "password").
+User has limited acces to send only GET requests, admin can also send POST, PUT and DELETE requests.
+After 15 minuts of beeing unused aplication resets database and itself.